-&lt;sup>10 In accordance with the The Hydrocarbons Licensing Directive Regulations 1995, noting in particular Regulation 3(1)(d)
+&lt;sup>10 In accordance with the Hydrocarbons Licensing Directive Regulations 1995, noting in particular Regulation 3(1)(d)

 &lt;sup>11 This guidance does not cover the approach that the OGA will usually take when a Licensee intends to carry out the work programme but wishes to request an extension to the Initial Term to do so.

-&lt;sup>12 References to 'original work programme' are to the extant work programme.
+References to 'original work programme' are to the extant work programme.